Convicted murderer accused in Columbia mall shooting wanted to ‘die like a man’

-A convicted murderer accused of barricading himself inside of Columbia Place Mall Sunday night and firing shots tried to prompt deputies to kill him, according to the incident report.
+A convicted murderer is accused of barricading himself inside of Columbia Place Mall late Sunday night and firing shots tried to prompt deputies to kill him, according to a police incident report.

-When deputies arrived, they located him in a service elevator in the store and had a special response team try to coax the suspect out.
+When Richland County deputies arrived, they located him in a service elevator in the store and had a special response team try to coax the suspect out.

-He reportedly refused and “became loud and boisterous” and told officers to “Give me a chance, I want to die like a man.”
+He reportedly refused, “became loud and boisterous” and told officers to, “Give me a chance, I want to die like a man.”

-The report stated he started giving threats that he would “shoot the cops.”
+The report stated he started threating that he would “shoot the cops.”

 When the team entered the elevator around 1:45 a.m.
 Monday, the report stated he pointed a 9mm handgun toward the deputies.

-Deputies were able to place him under arrest and drive-stunned him when he became non-compliant.
+Deputies were able to place him under arrest and stunned him when he became non-compliant.

-Other than a laceration Parrish had on his head, no other injuries were reported.

-Parrish was charged with six counts of pointing and presenting a firearm, second degree burglary, malicious injury to real property, felon in possession of a firearm and altered serial number to firearm.
+Parrish was charged with six counts of pointing and presenting a firearm, second-degree burglary, malicious injury to real property, being a felon in possession of a firearm and altering a serial number of a firearm.

-The Fayettville, N.C. resident was convicted of second degree murder, as well as kidnapping and attempted robbery with a dangerous weapon, in 2002, according to N.C.
+In 2002, the Fayetteville, N.C., resident was convicted of second-degree murder, as well as kidnapping and attempted robbery with a dangerous weapon, according to N.C.
 Department of Corrections.
 He was imprisoned between 2005 and August of 2015.

 While in prison, he was also convicted of assault on an officer/state employee.
 He also has several previous drug convictions.